taenam1214/CrpytoWalletAdoption/README.md

 Financial Inclusion: Higher financial inclusion correlates with higher adoption.
 Collaborate with financial institutions to promote crypto wallets as part of financial inclusion efforts.

 How to run this project:
-1. pip install pandas matplotlib seaborn scikit-learn
+1. pip install pandas matplotlib seaborn scikit-learn numpy

-2. python3 crypto_wallet_adoption_analysis.py
+2. python3 CryptoWalletAdoption.py